Ledgerback/Bikestream/Documents/Research/Databike_Proof_of_Concept.md

 Our prototype for this PoC is the [DBZ-001](Documents/Prototype_Fleet/Databike_Zeta_001_2020_0605.jpg)

-## Current Version

-## Operation

 # Trials

-We conducted two preliminary trials to determine if our configuration was appropriate enough to operate the DBZ-001.
+We conducted two preliminary trials to determine if our configuration was appropriate enough to operate the DBZ-001, and to test the bounds of operating the DBZ-001.

-We have conducted two trials so far to determine the bounds of the operation of the DBZ-001.

 # Status